Djangoum/NetMoney/README.md

 # NetMoney
-NetMoney is an open source library focused on
+NetMoney is an open source library focused on making currency exchange rating an easy and safe task for .NET developers.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Written upon .NET Standard 2.0 library you can reference NetMoney from full .NET framework projects or from .NET Core projects.

 ### Installing